 The DockATot is a widely-touted newborn must-have.
 Women swear their babies wouldn’t sleep on their own or through the night until the very day they got a DockATot.
 But those things are expensive!
-Which begs the question – is there a decent Dock A Tot knock off?
+Which begs the question – is there a decent Dock A Tot alternative?

-As it turns out, there are a TON of DockATot alternatives available.
-Some are just a cheaper version of almost the exact same thing, while others are far from being comparable in function and quality.
+As it turns out, there are a TON of DockATot knockoffs available.
+Some are just a cheaper version of almost the exact same thing!
+Others claiming to be dupes are far from comparable, and you don’t want those.
+And some look pretty different, but actually provide the same type of comfort for your baby.

 Every lounger on this list: